 Travel to India from the USA is something that many American’s fear.
 Most have heard of Delhi belly, sanitation concerns, pollution, and so on.
 As an evolving country, India does not have the modern infrastructure we all take for granted.
 However, India is by far one of my favorite destinations ever – here’s why!

 India is a beautiful subcontinent in Asia.
-This country is blessed with plenty of natural resources such as rivers, mountains, forests, islands, lakes, deserts, beaches, plateaus, etc. Mawsynram in Meghalaya is known for being the world’s wettest place, with more than 11,871mm rainfall.
+This country is home to plenty of natural resources such as rivers, mountains, forests, islands, lakes, deserts, beaches, plateaus, etc. Mawsynram in Meghalaya is the world’s wettest place, with more than 11,871mm rainfall.
 This Peninsular country is also the seventh-largest in the world by landmass.
 It is also the second most populated country in the world, next to China.

 Over 17% of the world’s entire population are Indians.
-This country is known for its diversity in religions, languages, culture, and heritage.
-More than 427 languages have been identified to be spoken by the people in India.
+This country is famous for its diversity in religions, languages, culture, and heritage.
+People speak more than 427 languages in India.
 India has had an exciting history of its heritage and culture since thousands of years ago.
 The different civilizations and dynasties have given the gift of immense cultural aspects to this country.
-Many discoveries were found in this country that gave us a clear picture of human evolution.
+Many of the discoveries were found in this country give us a clear picture of human evolution.
 Many civilizations such as the Indus valley civilization, the Mesopotamian civilization, Aryan civilization, and the Dravidian civilization ruled the different parts of India.
 In addition to these, The British Empire and the Mughal dynasties had also ruled this country during a specific period.
 Here are some of the reasons to visit India to learn about its cultural heritage.
 Read further to know more.

 We all love festivals.
 But in India, they incredibly celebrate every festival.
 The land of colors celebrates more than two thousand festivals every year, such as Diwali, Holi, Pongal, and Onam.
-Holi is celebrated every year in March to celebrate the arrival of spring.
+In March of every year, Indians celebrate Holi to signal the arrival of spring.
 Holi is a colorful festival.
 People exchange their happiness by throwing colors at each other.
 Kids spray colored water on their friends using toy guns.
 Diwali is the festival of lights.